-Looking for ways to reduce your heating bills?
-There are several easy steps you can take that could cut your costs drastically.
+Looking for ways to reduce heating bills?
+There are several steps you can take that could cut your costs drastically.

-If you turn your thermostat down one degree then you could save £85 a year on your heating bills.
+I’m sure most of us have seen the advert – if you turn your thermostat down one degree then you could reduce heating bills by £85 a year on average.
 But you will also be colder.
-But with energy prices on the rise, there are several other ways in which you can reduce your heating bills and stay as warm.
+With energy prices on the rise, there are several alternative ways in which you can reduce your heating costs and stay warm.

 The first is to check the insulation in your loft.
 It is estimated that 25% of heat is lost through your roof so check that your insulation is up to scratch.
 The recommended minimum is 270mm, so if it’s below this then it is worth topping up.
 It’s fairly cheap to do and you don’t need any technical know-how, but it can take a couple of hours depending on how flexible you are and the depth of your roof.
 There are various types you can buy, just choose which you think will be the most appropriate.
 Amazon has plenty to choose from here or alternatively, just pop down to your local B&Q or Homebase for advice.